cheshire-cat-ai/docs/mkdocs/production/administrators/env-variables.md

 To set environment variables:

  - Create a file named `.env` at the same level of the `compose.yml` file.
- - The root folder contains the `.env.example`, you can use this file as a reference.
+ - Here is a [`.env.example` file](https://github.com/cheshire-cat-ai/core/blob/main/.env.example) you can use as a reference.
  - Add to `compose.yml` the command to read the `.env`:

     ```yml hl_lines="5 6"